multiversx/mx-chain-deploy-go/README.md

 # mx-chain-deploy-go

-The go implementation for the MultiversX deploy
+The go implementation for the MultiversX deployment configs generator

 # Getting started